scraggo/karabiner-configurator/README.md

 ### Writer

 The `Writer` class (imported from `utils/writer.ts`) is used in lieu of `writeToProfile` provided by `karabiner.ts`.
 Initializing an instance of `Writer` puts your current Karabiner config into memory.
 The methods provided by an instance of `Writer` modify that instance - nothing is "saved" until one of the `write...` functions is called.

-The `alterProfile` function above is a convenience wrapper over a few `Writer` methods.
-It provides the ability to build a single profile with simple, function key, and complex modifications.

 After your modifications are in place, you'll probably want to test them out.
 Use `writeToFile` to output a JSON file to a given path: